 Some people are blessed with the natural ability to fall asleep whenever and wherever they want.
 Unfortunately, these people count to the minority.
 As far as I remember, my insomnia first really started kicking in when I had my final exams in High School.
 At some point, I started documenting my insomnia so I could review whether or not the timing of my sleepless nights was random or not.
 And of course, it wasn’t.
 The more acute stress I feel because of uni, work or personal reasons, the harder it is for me to calm down.
 It only makes sense.
 But isn’t there anything that can help?

 When it comes to insomnia remedies, I have tried a lot.
-Some things worked well for me, others at least calmed me down a little bit and again others made me feel miserable.
-So today I’m going to share with you my tips on how to sleep better and how to fall asleep faster.
+Some things worked well for me, some at least calmed me down a little, while others made me feel miserable.
+So today I’m going to share with you my tips on how to fall asleep faster.
 By the way, I’m saving my favorite tip for the end!